What Is Change Management in Aviation SMS

 - Involve employees in risk management operations; and

-MOC operations can be valuable for improving safety culture and involving an entire organization in the aviation risk management program.
+MOC projects can be valuable for improving struggling safety cultures and involving an entire organization in the aviation risk management process.
+These improvements will not happen overnight, as there will initially be resistance to the way risk is managed.

 Best Practices for Management of Change

-Best practices for management of change are straightforward.
+Best practices for management of change processes are straightforward.
 First, you need to know:

 - Why you are performing it.

-On the second point, “why” doesn’t mean identifying how the change will affect the existing safety program.
+On the second point, “why” doesn’t mean identifying how the change will affect the existing SMS.
 In this case “why you are performing it” means understanding underlying goals of all management of change (MOC) operations.
 In every MOC, you:

 - Are assessing current safety culture;